Luke 2

 [22] And when the days of their purification according to the law of Moses were fulfilled, they brought Him to Jerusalem, to present to the Lord

-Comments Luke 2:22 As given in Leviticus 12:3-8, the purifying from the blood of Mary continued for 33 more days after the circumcision of the Lord Jesus.
-When the time according to the law of the Lord was fulfilled, they brought the Lord Jesus to present Him to the Father, the beloved Son in human form has come to meet the Father.
+Comments Luke 2:22 As given in Leviticus 12:3-8, the purification from the blood of Mary continued for 33 more days after the circumcision of the Lord Jesus.
+When the time according to the law of the Lord was fulfilled, they brought the Lord Jesus to present Him to the Father; the beloved Son in human form has come to meet the Father.
 The Father Himself follows the rule that He has given to humans, and His beloved Son must follow that rule as well.

 [23] (as it is written in the law of the Lord, Every male that opens a womb shall be called holy to the Lord),